Davidcorrigan1/assignment-moviesApp/README.md

 The objective of my assignment are the following extentions to the MovieApp

++ A new SignUp and SignIn pages for the user
++ A new MUST-WATCH page for movies added to must watch list in the Upcoming Movies page
++ A new Search page which allows the user to search by Genre, Release Year and/or Certification
++ Setting All routes except the Homepage as Private, requiring authentication.
-+ Adding Authentication using Firebase Auth
++ Adding Authentication using Firebase Auth functionality
-+ Adding Firebase storage for user data, like TMDB List number and username
++ Adding Firebase storage for user data, like TMDB List id and username
 + Using the List functionality in the TMDB api to store favorites for a logged in user.
 + Pagination on the Homepage and the Upcoming Movies Page